Sometimes a Great Notion (Battlestar Galactica)

 "Sometimes a Great Notion" is the eleventh episode in the fourth season of the reimagined Battlestar Galactica.
 It aired on television on Sci Fi and Space in the United States and Canada respectively on January 16, 2009 and on Sky One in the United Kingdom on January 20, 2009.
 This episode is the first after the mid-season finale of the fourth season ("Revelations"), which aired in June 2008.
 The episode title is a reference to the novel of the same name, written by Ken Kesey.
 The episode was also the last to be written before the 2007–2008 Writers Guild of America strike.
 It received a Nielsen rating of 1.6 and was received positively throughout.

 The episode continues from "Revelations", where both the colonial fleet and the rebel Cylons finally found Earth, only to find it devastated by a nuclear holocaust at least 2,000 years before, and the discovery leads to despair all across the fleet.
 The episode was not given an opening title sequence, but the survivor count for the episode was 39,651.

+This episode is followed by ten The Face of the Enemy webisodes before the next regular episode.